 Health officials decided to tell people to avoid contact with animals that are thought to transmit Ebola: bats, monkeys, and antelope.
 If they had to touch them, people were told they should use protective gear.
 If they were going to eat any other bushmeat, they needed to cook it thoroughly.
 Five minutes of boiling kills the vast majority of pathogens found in food.

 Most of the bushmeat commonly eaten in Ghana was not likely to be infected, Kikimoto says—grasscutter, for example, is not thought to transmit Ebola.
-Once his message was translated into Ghana’s more than 250 languages and dialects, however, it had been simplified to “don’t eat bushmeat.”“The thing that is saving us is the way that we cook our meat.”
+Once his message was translated into Ghana’s more than 250 languages and dialects, however, it had been simplified to “don’t eat bushmeat.”

 Most bushmeat is more likely to give you garden-variety food poisoning, says Kikimoto.
 Grasscutter is known to carry about 40 zoonotic pathogens, including parasites, bacteria, viruses, and fungi.
 But even fish, he says, can carry about 15 zoonotic pathogens, including Salmonella and E. coli.